U2's Zooropa album song lyrics

 "Boy" also touches on the theme of societal expectations and the pressures faced by young people, as exemplified in "An Cat Dubh" and "Into the Heart," which delve into the darker, more introspective aspects of adolescence.
 The raw energy and emotional intensity of the album, combined with its exploration of these themes, not only defined U2's early sound but also resonated with a generation grappling with similar issues of identity, growth, and the challenges of coming of age.

-Boy is probably best known for is classic tracks "I Will Follow" and The Electric Co.
+Boy is probably best known for popular classic tracks "I Will Follow" and The Electric Co.

 Boy Lyrics: